DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

     '''
     return image_decision
 ```
-The second datatype function meanwhile returns the information if this dataset can provide background images of the situations that it is covering (return True) or not (return False).
+The second function meanwhile returns the information if this dataset can provide background images of the situations that it is covering (return True) or not (return False).

-## Setting the scenario type
+## Setting the scenario
-Next, the scenario that the dataset covers has to be set:
+Next, the scenario <scenario_class> that the dataset covers has to be set:
 ```
 ...
-from scenario_class import scenario_class
+from <scenario_class> import <scenario_class>

-class dataset_name(data_set_template):
+class <dataset_name>(data_set_template):

   ...

   def set_scenario(self):
     r'''
-    Sets the type of scenario to which this dataset belongs, using an imported class.
+    Sets the scenario to which this dataset belongs, using an imported class.

     Furthermore, if general information about the dataset is needed for later steps - and not only the extraction of the data from its original recorded form - those